23andMe/api-example-flask/README.md

 An example Python client application of 23andMe's API using the flask microframework.

-Clone the repository, and create a virtual environment in the directory:
+Clone the repository, create a virtual environment in the directory, and start using it:
 ```
 cd api-example-flask && virtualenv .
+source bin/activate
 ```

 Then, install the required packages (```flask``` and ```requests```):